-• Laboratory workers must understand how to properly use chemical fume hoods.
-Principal Investigators need to ensure that workers have received the proper training, and document that training for laboratory safety records.

-- Details of chemical fume hood use, maintenance, and annual testing can be found in the UAH Laboratory Safety Manual under the "Fume hoods and other Engineering Controls" heading. - Fume hood inspection, testing, and maintenance are performed annually by the UAH Facilities & Operations Maintenance.
+- Laboratory workers must understand how to properly use chemical fume hoods.
+Principal Investigators need to ensure that workers have received the proper training, and document that training for laboratory safety records. - Details of chemical fume hood use, maintenance, and annual testing can be found in the UAH Laboratory Safety Manual under the "Fume hoods and other Engineering Controls" heading. - Fume hood inspection, testing, and maintenance are performed annually by the UAH OEHS.
 After inspection, a certification sticker is affixed to each fume hood, which lists the most recent certification date.
-Fume hoods with a certification date greater than one year must be put out of service until recertification is complete (if fume hood inspection date is more than one year old, contact wodesk@uah.edu for recertification or 824-6480). - Fume hoods must be tested prior to any hazardous operations.
+Fume hoods with a certification date greater than one year must be put out of service until recertification is complete (if fume hood inspection date is more than one year old, contact OEHS for recertification or call 256-824-2170). - Fume hoods must be tested prior to any hazardous operations.
 In many instances, fume hoods are alarmed and provide an audible warning when the air flow is outside normal parameters.
 If the fume hoods are not working properly in the laboratory, chemicals in the hood should be secured and the work stopped.
-Contact the Facilities & Operations Work Order Desk at wodesk@uah.edu or 824-6480 if any issues with the fume hoods have been detected. - Fume hood alarms should never be disarmed without first consulting with the OEHS and contacting wodesk@uah.edu.
+Contact the Facilities

+- & Operations Work Order Desk at the F&O Service Request Portal or 256-824-6490 if any issues with the fume hoods have been detected. - Fume hood alarms should never be disarmed without first consulting with the OEHS and contacting Facilities at the F&O Service Portal.